openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 3: Second channel – overload safety switch

 Second channel – overload safety switch
-**Only in Double Switch Mode**
-This function allows to turn off the controlled device in case of exceeding the defined power.
-Controlled device can be turned back on via button or sending a control frame.

-Available values 0 – function disabled
-10-36200 (1.0-3620.0W, step 0.1W) – power threshold
+<p&gt<strong&gtOnly in Double Switch Mode</strong&gt <br /&gtThis function allows to turn off the controlled device in case of exceeding the defined power.
+Controlled device can be turned back on via button or sending a control frame.</p&gt <p&gtAvailable values 0 – function disabled <br /&gt10-36200 (1.0-3620.0W, step 0.1W) – power threshold</p&gt
 Values in the range 0 to 36200 may be set.

 The manufacturer defined default value is ```0```.